Nora Aunor: 1980s

 Aunor continued to make romantic comedy films in 1982, such as Annie Sabungera (Annie the Woman Cockfighter) and Palengke Queen.
-In the same year, Aunor also appeared in three other films.
-Mga Uod at Rosas (Worms and Roses) tells the story of a painter whose artworks affected his relationship with his wife and his model mistress.
-This film gave Aunor her 11th nomination from FAMAS.
-The second was T-Bird at Ako (T-Bird and Me), where Aunor played a lesbian lawyer who falls for a woman she is helping to defend in court.
+The same year, she also appeared in three other films.
+Mga Uod at Rosas (Worms and Roses) tells the story of a painter whose work affected his relationship with his wife and his model mistress.
+This film earned Aunor her 11th nomination from FAMAS.
+In T-Bird at Ako (T-Bird and Me), Aunor plays a lesbian lawyer who falls for a woman she is defending in court.

-Her third drama performance for 1982 was in Himala (Miracle), where Aunor played the role of a young woman who claimed to have seen the Virgin Mary.
-Produced by the Experimental Cinema of the Philippines, the film won Best Picture, Best Actress for Aunor, Best Director for Ishmael Bernal and six other awards in the 1982 Metro Manila Film Festival.
-The film was the first Filipino film to be included in the "Competition Section" of the Berlin International Film Festival and received the Bronze Hugo Award at the 19th Chicago Film Festival (1983), Asia-Pacific Film Festival Special Achievement for Best Depiction of Socially Involved Religion (1983), and Best Asian-Pacific Movie of All Time, CNN APSA Viewers Choice Award (2008).
+Her third drama performance for 1982 was in Himala (Miracle), in which she plays a young woman who claims to have seen the Virgin Mary.
+Produced by the Experimental Cinema of the Philippines, the film won Best Picture, Best Actress for Aunor, Best Director for Ishmael Bernal, and six other awards in the 1982 Metro Manila Film Festival.
+It was the first Filipino film to screen in the "Competition Section" of the Berlin International Film Festival and received the Bronze Hugo Award at the 19th Chicago Film Festival (1983), the Asia-Pacific Film Festival Special Achievement award for Best Depiction of Socially Involved Religion (1983), and the Best Asian-Pacific Movie of All Time, CNN APSA Viewers Choice Award (2008).
 30 years after its release, a restored version of the film was shown in the "Venice Classics" section at the 69th Venice International Film Festival.
 In 2019 Himala was made into a stage musical.

 In 1983, Aunor made a single film, Minsan, May Isang Ina, with Charito Solis and Maricel Soriano, and directed by Maryo J. de los Reyes.
 For this she received her 12th consecutive FAMAS Best Actress nomination.